BigRedBrent/CloudCoinManagerPortable/CloudCoin Manager Portable/Help.txt

 To copy the CloudCoin Manager to the portable folder after originally selecting not to,
 simply delete the "CloudCoin Manager" folder and run this script again.

+You may put SkyVault png files in the portable folder, and when you run the script,
+it will move the png files to the correct portable settings location for you.
+This is for those who have downloaded passkeys after creating SkyVault addresses from the SkyVault.cc website,
+and would like to easily import them to be used with CloudCoin Manager Portable.

 After the CloudCoin Manager is installed, run: "Start CloudCoin Manager Portable.cmd"